SoftInstigate/restheart-website/learn/configure-security.md

 this is done configuring the https listener.
 This is the suggested configuration for small systems.

-The followins configuration file except shows the involved options:
+The following configuration file except shows the involved options:

 ``` bash
 #### listeners